LegendOfDark/Tic-tac-toe/README.md

 # TicTacToe

-The classic game created in react with my own personalized added to it.
+The classic game created in react with my own personalized touch added to it.

 ## Link
 https://legendofdark.github.io/Tic-tac-toe/